 More than 30 million people visit Thailand every year and that number keeps growing.
 Subsequently, the number of articles, videos, and other content about Thailand keeps increasing.
 You’ll find a lot of articles online with tips for your holiday in Thailand from people that believe they share intimate knowledge about Thailand, when in fact, they barely scratched the surface.
-If you believe you know Thailand, this country will still always find a way to prove you wrong.
+Even if you think you know everything one should know before visiting Thailand, this country will still always find a way to surprise you.
 It might appear western on the surface but deep down, Thailand is very Asian.
 It’s quite enigmatic…

 I’m not writing this article to tell you how to spend your holiday in Thailand and I don’t claim to be some kind of a travel-to-Thailand guru.
 You should spend your holiday in Thailand the way you want to.
 Just keep in mind that Thailand really can be a paradise but it can also be a disappointing place filled with drunk foreigners, tourists scams, and false promises.
 That’s why you should have an idea of what to expect before you arrive in Thailand.
 Here are some things to know before visiting Thailand.